 Mental health refers to the emotional, psychological and social well-being of a person, affecting millions of people every year.
 According to the National Alliance of Mental Health, one in five adults experience a mental illness each year, and one in six children ages 6-17 experience a mental health disorder each year.
 With these statistics growing every year, raising awareness around mental health and investing in mental health care is more important now than ever.
-At UNM Hospitals, we’re doing everything we can to help achieve this.
+At UNM Hospital, we’re doing everything we can to help achieve this.

 Meet Tim, one of our Mental Health Technicians at our Children’s Psychiatric Center.
 Tim came to UNMH from the juvenile justice system with a passion for creating brighter futures.
 While there’s no typical day as a Mental Health Tech, Tim shares things you can expect to experience at the Children’s Psychiatric Center.

 Why did you choose to become a Mental Health Tech at the CPC?

 Working at the Children’s Psychiatric Center has allowed me to be an active agent of change for children who may feel left behind in a complicated health care system.
 I chose to pursue this field because the children I work with need safety, support and the opportunity to see there is hope for the future.

 I primarily work with patients who range from ages 9-14 years-old, but our center treats kids ages 5-17.
 We’re an inpatient facility where kids can stay with us from a few days to a few months depending on their condition.
 The patients we treat suffer from a wide range of conditions such as behavioral and mental health issues, autism, learning disabilities, and kids who have been neglected or abused.